Urusaitech/hr_bread_cat_bot_py/README.md

 - user's message
 - time of the message

 The database is stored locally in the folder of the script, and saves only the message with /start command.
-The name of database: 'messages'.
+The name of the database: 'messages'.

+# Functions

+**insert_data**(username, chatid, message, time) - creates a table in the folder of the script if not already exist, and writes info passed from bot_start().

+**bot_start**(message) - asynchronous function initialized by '/start' command, sends welcome message and launches insert_data().

+**first_state**(message, state) - asynchronous function that handles the first reply after the /start command, changes state of DetectObject class if a user choosed 'yes', sends message and returns nothing if choosed 'no'.

+**second_state**(message, state) - asynchronous function that handles the second reply after the /start command, resets state of DetectObject class if a user choosed 'yes', sends message and returns nothing if choosed 'no'.

+**register_handlers_state**(dp) - registers bot_start(), first_state(), and second_state() functions.

+**main**() - runs the script